Skip to main content

 You may be surprised to learn that many of the best pre-med programs for med school hopefuls are not limited to schools within the Ivy League.
 In fact, some of the best pre-med programs in the country can be found at liberal arts colleges!
 Today, we’ll be discussing the best pre-med programs and what makes these programs so fantastic.

-Rankings on this list are determined by several factors, including medical school acceptance rates, GPA, MCAT prep, patient care experience and research experience.
-BS/MD programs are not included on this list, however, there are several options for students interested in that path.
+Rankings on this list are determined by several factors, including medical school acceptance rates, GPA, MCAT prep, patient care experience, and research experience.
+BS/MD programs are not included on this list, but there are several options for students interested in that path.

 Best Non-Ivy League Schools for Pre-Med

 7 out of the 10 best schools for pre-med are non-Ivy League.
-These include:
+The top 10 include:

 2. Duke University